WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ## When NOT to Use React

-Other programming languages exist - React isn't great for everything!
+Other programming languages exist; React isn't great for everything!
 Avoid using React with:

 - Devices with limited hardware capabilities.
-- Web page widgets such as botsplash chat that are installed on 3rd party websites.
+- Web page widgets such as Botsplash Chat that are installed on 3rd party websites.

 <aside class="notes">